adamlhumphreys/JS-Local-Bible/README.md

 A simple offline JavaScript Bible that doesn’t require an Internet connection and features built-in search.

 ## How To Use
 Download to your device and open the “index.htm” file in your device’s Internet browser.
 To open it in Android, navigate to the following address where “storage/\[SDcard\]/” is the location of the “kjv” folder.
+You may likely have to use the internal storage of your device rather than an actual SD card.
 Here's what some variants could look like:

 > file:///storage/sdcard0/nkjv/index.htm